francescosemeraro/Multi_User_through_Single_User/README.md

-Repository construction.
+Repository under construction.
 In the meanwhile, to get a copy of the code, you can send an email to the developer and main author of the related paper.

 Full name: Francesco Semeraro